Some of us will remember a song from Tim McGraw “Live Like You Were Dying”.

 As a short example of what I mean, my wife and I adopted a rescue dog in 2017.
 As things turned out our Danny was one of the most beautiful little creatures I have ever experienced.
 My wife and I loved him.
 But Danny got sick and there was nothing the vet could do to save him.
 I never realized that day at the vet would be the last day I had with my Danny.

 Danny was only three years old but he picked up something in our neighborhood that was designed to remove him from the earth plane.
-It was so hard losing Danny especially in this way.
+It was so hard losing Danny, especially in this way.
 When I think about him now I would give just about anything to spend another fifteen minutes with him.

-It was only after we lost him that we knew what we truly had while he was with us.
-Now I think that our dogs are here for such a short time to teach us to love as much as we can while we can!
+It was only after we lost our Danny that we knew what we truly had while he was with us.
+I think that dogs are here for such a short time to teach us to love as much as we can while we can!
 We have two dogs now and we cherish every moment we spend with them.
 More than ever before I know that it is appreciation for the things we so often take for granted are the things that are life’s most precious.

 I have found that, when you fully appreciate what you have, what usually accompanies that appreciation is a feeling of gratitude.
-Many teachers will tell you that, when you experience a feeling of gratitude, that feeling opens the doors to abundance in all areas of life including health, happiness and prosperity.
+Many teachers will tell you that, when you experience a feeling of gratitude, that feeling often opens the doors to abundance in all areas of life including health, happiness and prosperity.

 Grant Edward Rayner B.Comm., LL.B.